SolarSloth17/-MART441/HW5/readme.md

 This assignment was a big headache for me.
 I couldn't figure out what was wrong.
 One day, I somehow did something right that it worked somewhat; it did some of what was supposed to do on the site.
 The next day, I went back to square one, where most of the code didn’t work.
 Nothing I did was working on the site.
 It didn’t help that I had forgotten what I did the day before.
 It seemed like only the example that was given worked, and everything else didn’t.
 AI didn’t help me in any meaningful way.
 Maybe I just don’t know how to ask it the right questions, but AI does not seem to be helpful to my creativity.

 The reason there are two index.html because the first one was not working, so I put everything in the second index.html.
+Still nothing works for some odd reason.